sgreenhill/aria/doc/OMake.md

     linkflag: SDL2 -I/usr/local/include/SDL2
     linkflag: cairo -I/usr/local/include/cairo

-The first part specifies the name of a library, as defined either through a `lib` directive, or via `OMAKE LINK`.
-The second part specifies the corresponding flags that should be used by the linker when including this library.
-Multiple flags can be specified by quoting a string of flags, or by repeating the `linkflag` directive.
+The first part defines the name of a library, as identified either through a `lib` directive, or via `OMAKE LINK`.
+The second part defines the corresponding flags that should be used by the linker when including this library.
+Multiple flags can be defined by quoting a string of flags, or by repeating the `linkflag` directive.

 These flags may vary between systems depending on the location of library files and headers.
 If a library is available as part of the operating system distribution, then additional flags may not be necessary.
 If instead the library has been installed by the user, it may be in a local directory.
-Of course, it is also possible to specify such dependencies in the `link` command, or via the environment (eg. like `CFLAGS`).
+Of course, it is also possible to define such dependencies in the `link` command, or via the environment (eg. like `CFLAGS`).

 Some libraries must always be linked regardless of imports, because they contain essential parts of the run-time system.
 Required link libraries can be declared using the `require` option: